SherG/perpetual-elm/exampleSite/content/services/sba-loans.md

 * Collateral: The lender is allowed to use their own collateral policy for loans over $25,000 up to $350,000.

 #### Export Express

+Lending institutions often view loans to exporters as engendering significant political and commercial risk.

+These programs seek to fill that gap with government-backed loans and lines of credit up to $500,000.

+The SBA provides a 24-hour response to applications.
+Lenders provide the credit decision and loan documentation process.

+* Maximum amount: $500,000
+* Eligibility and credit decision is made by the lender
+* Revolving lines of credit: Not to exceed 7 years
+* Collateral: Lender follows its own policies

+#### Export Working Capital